What Exactly Does a Penis With a Curve Look Like and Is It a Problem?

 Stork said there are no proven ways to prevent Peyronie's disease, but avoiding any injury to the penis is a good measure.

-Treatment options for curvature
+Treatment options for a penile curve

 For chordee, surgery is the only effective treatment option and is performed by a pediatric urologist, typically when the patient is between 6 and 18 months old.
 The doctor essentially straightens the penis by removing the extra tissue that's causing it to bend.
 When surgery for chordee, which is a specific subtype of congenital curvature, isn't performed on an infant and the curvature becomes an issue for an adult male, surgery is a (potentially more-involved) option.